ts-azure-services/drift-primer/_sources/deploy_model.md

 Using this endpoint with an API key, a script can be easily run to provide predictions.
 Given the model was built off an 90/10 split of train/test data, we can push the test data through the API to yield predictions.
-The `get_prediction_test_data.py` is helpful to run this which yields a ~81% accuracy by the chosen performance metric.
+This yields a ~80% accuracy by the chosen performance metric.
 This is reasonably good, compared to the ~84% accuracy on the training set.
 Note that the trained model preserves the logic for any data transformations as part of its processing so raw original inputs can be fed into the endpoint.

 ## Key Requirements to deploy a model
 - Online vs. Batch scoring.
 In this case, we would like a live endpoint as part of our application roll-out that can immediately classify the "potential for churn" among the customers signing up to the service.
 - Briefly evaluate if you need to deploy through the inferencing in AML, and what other options exist (packaging as a Docker container, Flask app etc.)

 ## Specify an inference configuration
 ```python
 from azureml.core.model import InferenceConfig
 from azureml.core.environment import Environment, CondaDependencies
 env = Environment.from_pip_requirements(name="onnxruntime_env", file_path='./model_requirements.txt')
 env.register(workspace=ws)
 inference_config = InferenceConfig(environment=env, source_directory='./source_dir', entry_script='./score_real.py')
 ```